wp-plugins/my-testimonials/readme.txt

 [testimonials] - Shows all testimonials with all types

-[testimonials type="<type>"] - Enables you to specify which type of testimonial to show - e.g home-page
+[testimonials type=""] - Enables you to specify which type of testimonial to show - e.g home-page

-[testimonials includes="<ids>"] - Comma seperated list of testimonial IDs to include - e.g 1,3,5,4
+[testimonials includes=""] - Comma seperated list of testimonial IDs to include - e.g 1,3,5,4

 == Installation ==